Did a teacher ever pick you to come up in front of the class when you weren’t prepared to speak?

 This has to be something large enough to be noticed by a customer, like a book, a box, or a sample.
 This creates the appearance that the employee is interrupting something else to notice the shopper rather than swooping down on them like a hawk on a mouse.

-Then with prop in hand and with at least ten seconds gone, start walking toward the shopper at a 45-degree angle.
-This will allow you to give your greeting and then move past them without blocking them.
+Ten seconds have passed, you're holding the prop and look busy.
+This approach angle will allow you to give your greeting and then move past them without blocking them.

 Greet them as you go by with "Good morning.
 Feel free to look around, and I’ll be right back" or simply say "Good morning".

 By not asking a question such as "How are you?"or "Can I help you find anything?" the customer is not obliged to have to respond at all, though many will with a simple thank you.

 Most shoppers will appreciate having the time and space to look around.
 If they really need something, they’ll feel comfortable enough to stop the employee and ask them.

 This retail sales training technique of greeting with a prop puts the customer at ease, gives the employee a reason not to linger, and dissolves The Hell Zone.